dmwit/maryodel/protocol/README.md

 the game mode changes.
 The board component gives the positions of the initial viruses.

-The player identifiers mentioned in `state` messages with no intervening `players`, `winner`, or `loser` message form the set of valid player identifiers to be used in future messages.
+The player identifiers mentioned in `state` messages sent in the game\_setup\_zero and game\_setup states form the set of valid player identifiers to be used until the next game\_setup\_zero phase.
 This set MUST include `you`.
-The server MUST NOT use any player identifiers from outside this set until it re-enters the game\_setup state.
+The server MUST NOT use any identifier in two separate `state` messages without an intervening transition to the cleanup state.
+The server MUST NOT use any player identifiers from outside this set until it re-enters the game\_setup\_zero state.

 #### ignored verbs (C)

-The following verbs are silently ignored by the server in the game\_setup
-state: `control`, `debug`, `queue`, and `request-state`.
+The following verbs are silently ignored by the server in the game\_setup\_zero and game\_setup states: `control`, `debug`, `queue`, and `request-state`.
 See the "control and cleanup states" subsection for the format of these messages.

 ### control state